harlan-zw/harlanzw.com/content/sponsors.md

 ---
 title: "Sponsors"
 description: "Through the support of my amazing sponsors I'm able to dedicate a lot of my professional time to working on open-source."
-icon: i-line-md-heart
+icon: line-md:heart
-nav: true
+navigation: true
 ---

-# Sponsors :i-line-md-heart
+# Sponsors :icon{name="line-md:heart"}

 Through the support of my amazing sponsors I'm able to dedicate a lot of my professional time to working on open-source.